 This Policy provides a framework for establishing suitable levels of information security for the Society’s information systems.
 It ensures authorised users understand their own responsibilities for protecting the confidentiality and integrity of the data that they handle.

 1.1.
-Article 25 of the General Data Protection Regulation 2016 (GDPR) contains key provisions which all organisations that process people’s personal data, such as The Midcounties Co-operative (“the Society”), must comply with.
+UK GDPR and the Data Protection Act 2018 contain key provisions which all organisations that process people’s personal data, such as The Midcounties Co-operative (“the Society”), must comply with.

 1.2.
 Such provisions mean that:

 1.3.
-Privacy by design and privacy by default are the key principles, conveyed by Article 25, underlying the entire GDPR.
+Privacy by design and privacy by default are key principles underlying data protection legislation.